 Don't misinterpret this, however, because I had not thrown away my faith.
 I still believed in God, I just didn't believe His truths.
 I wasn't praying to Him, I wasn't reading His Word, and I wasn't living in His light.
 I hated myself, and I had little desire to make an effort to talk to Him or get to know Him more.
 There were times, typically after church camps in the summer or moving Sunday sermons, where I did start praying more, and I did dive into His word, but it never lasted long.

 This leads me to where I am now.
 I've created this blog because I feel compelled to strengthen my faith and relationship with God.
-I've sought out professional help from believers to heal from my depression and severe anxiety.
 I have made so many great Christian friends who I know are there for me.
 I'm an active sister of Delta Alpha Chi, a christian sorority at FSU.
 All of this has turned around because I've opened my heart up to Jesus.
 I am working towards being my child-self again, always eager to learn more about her Heavenly Father.
 I know now, however, that life can be hard, and that I'll experience ups and downs.
 But, if that weren't the case, then why would I need a Savior in the first place?

 About My Name